 When I first started out with photography, I found that this lifelong appreciation of the medium was both a blessing and a curse.
 On one hand, my appreciation of photography created a passion within me to learn, and to work hard at learning, day in and day out.

 On the other hand, my lifelong appreciation of the medium also created a feeling of inferiority within me during the first few months (even year or two, maybe) that I would never find my own “style” of photography.

 I really think that, once we each find our unique styles of photography, we tend to become more secure in ourselves as photographers.
 And, the more secure we are, the more likely we are to put ourselves and our photography out there for others.

-Maybe you are new to photography and trying to find your style, or maybe you are a veteran photographer hoping to make some changes.
-Hopefully some of these ideas will steer you in a new direction.
+Maybe you are new to photography and trying to find your style, or maybe you are a veteran photographer hoping to make some changes to your style of photography.
+Hopefully some of these 5 tips will steer you in a NEW and POSITIVE direction!

 Don’t be shy – ask for help.
 There are millions of blog posts, discussion forums and YouTube videos that can aid you in your search to find your style, and the majority of them are free.
 If you are really serious, you can always take a webinar or workshop from a professional in the field whose work you admire.